-Everyone signed up to the contract will agree to take certain actions which are realistic, and which address the issues of non-attendance for a specified period of time.
+Everyone signed up to the contract will agree to take certain actions which are realistic and which address the issues of non-attendance for a specified period of time.
 You might agree to do things like getting your child up on time, signing a daily report card and reporting any difficulties to school as soon as possible.
 School might agree to inform you if your child does not arrive at school, deal quickly with any problems and involve other agencies that might be able to offer you additional support.
 The contract will be reviewed regularly.

-Do I have to enter into a parenting contract?
+Do I have to enter into an attendance contract?

-Entry into a parenting contract is voluntary but it does provide you with an opportunity to get support to improve your child's attendance at school.
-If you do take up the offer of a parenting contract and try to comply with it, this may assist your case if the local authority decides to take legal action against you for your child's irregular attendance.
+Entry into an attendance contract is voluntary but it does provide you with an opportunity to address any underlying issues and to get support to improve your child's attendance at school.
+If you do take up the offer of an attendance contract and try to comply with it, this may assist your case if the local authority decides to take legal action against you for your child's irregular attendance.
 If you refuse the offer or don't comply without good reason this may also be presented as evidence.